AqwamCreates/DataPredict/docs/BasicTutorials/UsingOptimizers.md

 In order for us to use the regularization, we need to create an regularizer object.

-# Memorized Vs Generalized Pattern Prediction
+# Unoptimized Vs Optimized Training

 In here, we will show you the comparisons between using and not using a regularizer.